-- Alderbrook School is committed to fulfilling its duty to comply with national and local admission arrangements for all pupils with special educational needs and disabilities.
+- 7 Alderbrook School is committed to fulfilling its duty to comply with national and local admission arrangements for all pupils with special educational needs and disabilities.
 Alderbrook School, in conjunction with the LA, carefully considers applications from parents / carers of pupils with additional needs and disabilities and does not discriminate against them in circumstances where reasonable adjustments and/or the provision of auxiliary aids and services can be made to meet their needs.
-Entries to Alderbrook Sixth Form are subject to exam entry requirements. - The school occasionally has a very high number of applications from pupils with Education and Health Care Plans (EHCPs).
-This may mean that our mainstream groups become too large, and in certain subjects unsafe.
-It could therefore affect the quality of teaching and learning for other pupils, and could also lead to our small learning support groups becoming larger and less effective.
-In this unusual situation, the school will seek to prioritise children from within its catchment area and then from elsewhere in Solihull. - 9 The school's most recent Accessibility Plan provides details relating to physical accessibility which may also affect our response to a pupil's application. - In addition to those who join the mainstream school, Alderbrook has an Additionally Resourced Provision (ARP), supporting a small number of pupils in years 7-9 with complex needs, relating to their diagnosis of Autism.
+Entries to Alderbrook Sixth Form are subject to exam entry requirements. - 8 In the unlikely event that the school receives a higher number of applications from pupils with Education and Health Care Plans (EHCPs) than it can safely accommodate or where the quality of teaching and learning for other pupils would be affected, the school will prioritise pupils from within the catchment area and then from the Solihull area. - 9 The school's most recent Accessibility Plan provides details relating to physical accessibility which may also affect our response to a pupil's application. - 10 In addition to those who join the mainstream school, Alderbrook has an Additionally Resourced Provision (ARP), supporting a small number of pupils in years 7-11 with complex needs, relating to their diagnosis of Autism.